+This report has been prepared for use by the Bank's shareholder for the purpose of establishing that these compliance requirements have been met.

-This report is made solely to the Bank's shareholder.
-Our audit work has been undertaken so that we might state those matters which we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Bank and the Bank's shareholder for our audit work, for this report or for the opinions we have formed.
+Our report should not be used for any other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility for any reliance on this report to anyone other than the Bank and the Bank's shareholder, or for any purpose other than that for which it was prepared.

-The engagement partner on the audit resulting in this independent auditor's report is Sam Hinchliffe.
-For and on behalf of:
+The engagement partner on the engagement resulting in this independent assurance report is Sam Hinchliffe.